hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Access deployed games

 B﻿efore accessing the deployed games, you need set up the subdomain name resolution.
 For the subdomains, *super-mario.example.com* and *tetris.example.com*, the workstation host file has been used for DNS resolution.

-Type the following commands to check that this is done correctly:
+Type the following commands to check that the domain/subdomain name resolution is set up correctly:

 ```shell
 $ host super-mario.example.com